shyines/Full-Stack-Rest-API-Browse-and-review-your-favorite-Cluj-Social-Spaces/README.md

 # PeerReviewdsClujPubs

-A student-centric peer-review web application designed for finding and reviewing locations in Cluj-Napoca (entertainment, education, food).
+A student peer-review web application designed for finding and reviewing locations in Cluj-Napoca (entertainment, education, food).

 ## Core Use Cases
 - **Students:** Browse local businesses, read reviews, submit ratings/comments, and vote on other reviews.